eik-1/Hardhat-Full-Stack-Fund-Me/README.md

 In your `constants.js` file, update the variable `contractAddress` with the address of the deployed "FundMe" contract.
 You'll see it near the top of the hardhat output.

-3. Connect your [metamask](https://metamask.io/) to your local hardhat blockchain.
+3. Connect your [metamask](https://metamask.io/) to your local hardhat blockchain or just switch to Sepolia testnet.

 > **PLEASE USE A METAMASK ACCOUNT THAT ISNT ASSOCIATED WITH ANY REAL MONEY.**
 > I usually use a few different browser profiles to separate my metamasks easily.